L-LYR/Data-Structure-Curriculum-Design/README.md

-# Curriculum Design

-## Data Structure Curriculum Design
+# Data Structure Curriculum Design

-> This is a program which consists of a lexer and a parser for a subset of C syntax.
+This is a program which consists of a lexer and a parser for a subset of C syntax.